WbHappy/traffic-sign-classifier-project/project_writeup.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the nupy library to calculate summary statistics of the traffic signs data set in 2nd cell of the Ipython notebook:

-* The size of training set is ?
+* The size of training set is 34799.
-* The size of the validation set is ?
+* The size of the validation set is 4410.
-* The size of test set is ?
+* The size of test set is 12630.
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3).
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43.

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed.
+There are as many bars as there are classes.
 ![alt text][image1]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+After gooing through the LeCun and Semanet [paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) (Traffic Sign Recognition with Multi-Scale Convolutional Networks) paper Grayscaling and normalization is clearly advised to help the classification and training time.
+Of course this was also presented during the training class preceding this project.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image after grayscaling. and normalization :

 ![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.